felangel/bloc/packages/angular_bloc/README.md

 ## Angular Components

-**BlocPipe** is an Angular pipe which helps bind `Bloc` state changes to the presentation layer. `BlocPipe` handles rendering the html element in response to new states. `BlocPipe` is very similar to `AsyncPipe` but has a more simple API to reduce the amount of boilerplate code needed.
+**BlocPipe** is an Angular pipe which helps bind `Bloc` state changes to the presentation layer. `BlocPipe` handles rendering the html element in response to new states. `BlocPipe` is very similar to `AsyncPipe` but is designed specifically for blocs.

 ## Cubit Usage